ISUgenomics/bioinformatics-workbook/Appendix/unix-basics-2.md

 # Unix Basics 2
 This exercise will provide you details about some administrative commands with examples.
-Here, you can learn how to change permissions for files and folders to modify its accessibility.
+Here, you can learn how to change permissions for files and folders to modify its accessibility and commands to obtain information about the system you are using.

-### Changing permissions
+## Changing permissions

 All files in the UNIX system will have a set of permissions which define what can be done with that file and by whom.
 Here, what refers to read (view contents), write (modify) and execute (run as a script) and whom refers to user (owner), group (collection of users that the user belongs to) and others (everyone else).